Push for police reform creates rift in Maryland’s Democratic caucus

 At least two members of the Judicial Proceedings Committee said they received calls from Black police officers urging them to reject the bill because of those concerns.
 The Black officers also asked the committee to approve an amendment allowing officers to participate in political activities and hold second jobs without having to disclose the additional income, said the lawmakers, who spoke on the condition of anonymity to discuss the behind-the-scenes lobbying.
 The committee approved those amendments as well.

-Jones’s House bill, in contrast, would keep trial boards — or administrative charging committees — in place, but mandate that one-third of its members are civilians.
+Jones’s House bill originally called for keeping trial boards — or administrative charging committees — in place, with a mandate that one-third of its members are civilians.
+She now wants to increase the makeup to two-thirds civilians.

-David Rocah, senior staff attorney for the ACLU of Maryland, told the Judiciary Committee earlier this month that Jones’s bill is flawed because it leaves the door open for counties “to replicate or be even worse than the current LEOBR.”
+David Rocah, senior staff attorney for the ACLU of Maryland, told the Judiciary Committee earlier this month that Jones’s bill is flawed because it leaves the door open for counties “to replicate or be even worse than the current” bill of rights.

 The coalition, which strongly opposed most of the changes to Carter’s Senate bill, is hoping to influence the debate in the House.
-“We’re disappointed . . . but the fight is far from over,” said ACLU’s public policy director Caylin Young.
+“We’re disappointed . . . but the fight is far from over,” said the ACLU’s public policy director, Caylin Young.

 Moon, who served on Jones’s police reform work group last summer and fall, said he understood why many of his colleagues like the idea of giving disciplining power to police chiefs, whom they see as being accountable to elected officials and residents.